Sleeping in Airports

 What to Expect

-detroit airport guideDetroit Airport is a large, modern airport facility with two terminals: the McNamara, which serves Concourses A, B and C; and the Evans Terminal, which serves Concourse D. The two terminals are linked by shuttle bus service that runs on a 10 minute schedule.
-Both terminals provide numerous dining, shopping and service options, though McNamara has a much wider selection overall.
+detroit airport guideDetroit Airport is a large, modern airport facility with two terminals: the McNamara, which serves Concourses A, B and C; and the Evans Terminal, which serves Concourse D. The two terminals are linked by shuttle bus service that runs on a 10-minute schedule.
+Both terminals provide numerous dining, shopping and service options, though McNamara has a broader selection overall.
 If you have time, check out the cool water feature and choreographed musical “Light Tunnel”!
-Almost all eateries and retail are located airside and all reportedly shut by 11 PM, so vending machines will be your only in-airport snack option after that time.
+Almost all eateries and retail are located airside, and all are reportedly shut by 11:00 PM, so vending machines will be your only in-airport snack option after that time.
 Plan ahead and buy your food and drinks before the concessions close.
 Free WiFi is available throughout both terminals.
-More comfort can be found at one of the airport lounges, which can be accessed by economy class passengers for a fee.
+More comfort can be found at one of the airport lounges, which economy-class passengers can access for a fee.
 See our Airport Lounges section for locations and rates.

 Sleeping in Detroit Airport

 Reviewers suggest that McNamara offers travellers more sleeping options than the Evans Terminal.
-Noise and cold temperatures were cited as problems at both terminals so consider ear plugs/noise cancelling earphones and a warm sweater or travel blanket.
+Noise and cold temperatures were cited as problems at both terminals, so consider earplugs/noise-cancelling earphones and a warm sweater or travel blanket.
 “The far end of Concourse B” seems to receive the most mention for peace, quiet and comfortable furniture.
 The airport offers stranded passengers cots in the event of major flight delays or cancellations.
-Explore our guide to sleeping in Detroit Airport or read some traveller airport reviews for more tips.
-For uninterrupted sleep, there is a hotel connected to the McNamara Terminal and others nearby hotels within an easy shuttle ride.
+Explore our guide to sleeping in Detroit Airport or read traveller airport reviews for more tips.
+For uninterrupted sleep, a hotel is connected to the McNamara Terminal, and other nearby hotels are within an easy shuttle ride.
 See Airport Hotels in the guide below.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.